-Editor's note: Over the August 3, 2019 weekend, two mass shootings in less than a day left at least 29 dead.
+Editor's note: On May 24, nineteen students and two teachers were killed in a shooting at a Texas elementary school.
 Shootings have become all too common in the United States.
 This story was first published in 2015.
 We have updated this story and republished it, far too many times.

 The sinking feeling is all too familiar: When mass shootings occur, parents have to figure out how to talk to their children about violence.